Lamentations 5 – From Desolation, Hope for Restoration

 a.
 You, O LORD, remain forever: At the conclusion of the Book of Lamentations, Jeremiah put the focus upon God’s eternal and unchanging nature.
 His reign is eternal, with His throne enduring from generation to generation.

 i.
-As Hebrew 13:8 would later say, Jesus Christ is the same yesterday, today, and forever.
+As Hebrews 13:8 would later say, Jesus Christ is the same yesterday, today, and forever.

 ii.
 “THOU sufferest no change.
 Thou didst once love us, O let that love be renewed towards us!”
 (Clarke)